shivpalsinhrana/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is Week 1 of final project of the IBM Data science Professional Certificate
+This project is a part of the IBM Data science Professional Certificate